HigorAlves9770/MBA_Data_Science_Notes/BasicStatistics/TesteDeHipoteses&Tipos.md

 The **one-way ANOVA** is the right choice here because we have **one independent variable** (type of diet) with **three groups** and **one dependent variable** (weight loss).

 If the result is statistically significant (**p < 0.05**), we can conclude that **at least one diet is more effective than the others**.

 ---

-## 🔬 Pratical example with Two-Way ANOVA
+## 🔬 Practical Example with Two-Way ANOVA

 Now, suppose that besides the type of diet, you also want to consider the **level of physical activity**: